kcmerrill/writing/Knight Walker/Chapter 2 - Pontification.md

 The problem with done is that you’re not done done.

 I’m a software engineer by day and we have a saying.
 It’s not done unless it’s done done.
-Haha, ok, so now you roll your eyes at me now?
-I told you my life was mundane.
+Listen, I told you my life was mundane.
 The idea behind done done is sure, you might be done with something, but if the task is still being worked, even if it’s not you working on it, then it’s not done done.

 Sure, I was done, but I had to hope that there was work still left to be done.
 As long as breathe still filled my lungs I had to believe I wasn’t done done.
 I knew though there wasn’t a calvary coming, nor was there a lone hero that would come in and save the day.
 I knew this to be true, but I had to stall for as long as I could.
 It was hard, only because my mind wandered.
 I let it, only because I was out of ideas.